8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230301/content.md

 2. 1 percent down; executed.
 3. 2 percent down; executed.

 After recalibrating the values for the accounts I found the cash portion of the portfolio was occupying 7 percent of the portfolio’s value.
-This falls into the process I have to [90 day cool down](/experiences/finances/personal-budget/#spending-savings) under spending savings.
+This falls into the process I have for a [90 day cool down](/experiences/finances/personal-budget/#spending-savings) under spending savings.
 I transferred money from savings and placed 3 more limit orders:

 1. 2 cents over; executed.
 2. 1 percent down; did not execute.
 3. 2 percent down; did not execute.

 ## 401k and 402g